 Points of Pride

 - Texas Christian University climbed 25 spots in the 2020 U.S. News & World Report rankings of the top Graduate Schools of Education.

-- The Association of Teacher Educators named the Early Childhood Education-6th Grade program as one of three finalists for the Distinguished Program in Teacher Education Award.
+- The Association of Teacher Educators named the Early Childhood Education-6th Grade program as one of three finalists for the Distinguished Program in Teacher Education Award, for 2019 and 2020.
 The award recognizes teacher education programs that exemplify collaboration between higher education institutions and other education agencies that have direct involvement in the preparation of teachers.